mono/monodevelop/README.md

 ## Notes for People Preparing Releases

+The MonoDevelop Addin mechanism can be hard to easily find information for so here are a couple of links to help get a better understanding.

+  - The addin.xml installation schema description can be found [here](http://addins.monodevelop.com/Source/AddinProjectHelp?projectId=1)
+  - Details about publishing an addin can be found [here](http://monodevelop.com/Developers/Articles/Publishing_an_Addin)

 The addin gets released to http://addins.monodevelop.com under project 'FSharp' (project index 48).
 Contact @7sharp9, @tpetricek or @funnelweb to make an update.

 To build the .mpack files to upload to this site, use: